paalvibe/knowledge-graph-rag/README.md

 # The pipeline

-pipeline.py -> main script to run the pipeline.
+kg_pipeline.py -> main script to prep KG RAG. rag_pipeline.py -> main script to prep RAG.

 1) It extracts text from PDFs in the `files` folder.
 2) Sends the text to the local LLM to extract entities and relationships.